ashlynbaum/traject-skills-assessment/source/articles/2015-06-26-understand-modules.html.markdown

 When you require a module, first node will look at the current level for the module, then in the `node_modules` directory.
 If it is not found in the first `node_modules` directory, then it will move up a directory in your application directory, and look for the module.
 Node will then look inside, this higher level `node_modules` directory to see if the modules live there.

-Thus if when ever you require any module, it will look in both `node_module` directories for your required module automatically.
-The need to preface `./` to describe the path to the module is not necessary if the modules live in either of the `node_module` directories.
+Thus, when ever you require any module, it will look in both `node_modules` directories for your required module automatically.
+The need to preface `./` to describe the path to the module is not necessary if the modules live in either of the `node_modules` directories.

 ## Different exporting patterns
-There are three main ways to to export in a modules.
-The most common ways are to either a function, an object, or a prototype.
+There are three main ways to to export a module.
+The most common ways are to either export a function, an object, or a prototype.
 Exporting anonymously allows for simpler client interface; while named exports allow for more versatility when exporting because you have the ability to export more than one block.

 ### Exporting functions
-With exporting a function you can place the contents of your module in line with the export of the module.
+With exporting a function, you can place the contents of your module in line with the export of the module.

 #### Exporting an anonymous function